spatialos/gdk-for-unity/docs/content/glossary.md

 Unity ECS components contain only data and are represented as structs rather than classes.
 This means that they are passed [by value instead of by reference](https://stackoverflow.com/questions/373419/whats-the-difference-between-passing-by-reference-vs-passing-by-value?answertab=votes#tab-top).
 Any behaviour that you want to associate with an ECS component needs to be defined in a [Unity ECS system](#unity-ecs-system).

 The GDK generates ECS components from [schema](#schema).
-This enables you to interact with [SpatialOS components](#spatialos-component) using familiar workflows in the Unity Editor.
+This enables you to interact with [SpatialOS components](#spatialos-component) using familiar workflows in your Unity Editor.

 Generated Unity ECS components can be injected into systems, read, and modified just as normal Unity ECS components can.
 We also provide [support for using them in MonoBehaviours]({{urlRoot}}/content/gameobject/linking-spatialos-entities).
 Additionally, the generated code enables you to send and receive updates and [messages](#message) from and to SpatialOS.